JackMaguire/FancySlideShow/README.md

 If that happens to you, just push this button and the focus will go back to its neutral state.

+Now that I think about it,
+this still might be required after you type in (12).

 ### (10) Title of Selected Slide ###

 ### (11) Conceptual Graph of Selected FrameSpace ###